Water - the antidote to heat stroke and hyperthermia

 Water for health

 How much a person drinks will depend on the individual and activities undertaken.
 Individual needs vary, but as a rough guide allow 1¾ pints (1 litre) of water per one hour of exercise.
 In warmer conditions, drink more.
-Tea and coffee cannot act as a substitute for fluid replacement - the caffeine in these drinks will act as a diuretic making a person urinate more frequently and then in turn increasing the danger of dehydration.
+Tea and coffee cannot act as a substitute for fluid replacement - the caffeine in these drinks will act as a diuretic making a person urinate more frequently and then, in turn, increases the danger of dehydration.

 Decreases in various exercise parameters are proportional to the degree of dehydration of the athlete, and for exercise performance to be at its best the athlete should drink fluids during exercise to keep pace with sweat losses or as near as possible.